haorant14/596_final/README.md

 # Results
 We made a simple tool with several options to analyze and visualize the processes ResNet and ViT analysis go through.
-Using this tool, we can overlay a selected feature map and ViT map to visualize where a particular feature map is looking, helping us determine what the feature map is looking for.
+Using this tool, we can overlay a selected feature map and attention map layer to visualize where a particular feature map is looking, helping us determine what the feature map is looking for.